House of Tomorrow (Indiana): Restoration efforts

 Restoration efforts on the House of Tomorrow House were started in 1997, with the Indiana Dunes National Lakeshore and Indiana Landmarks searching for potential lessees to restore the building.
 As of 2011, the Park Service is once again looking for a long-term renter to complete the restoration of the property.
 The previous renter vacated the property after the restoration cost estimates exceeded previous budgeted amounts.
 The current restoration cost is estimated at $2 million.
 The restoration professionals were identified in March 2017.

-The House of Tomorrow was named a National Treasure by the National Trust for Historic Preservation in October 2016.
+The House of Tomorrow was named a National Treasure by the National Trust for Historic Preservation on 19 October 2016.

 In February 2019, the Indiana Landmarks group announced that it was looking for someone to restore the House of Tomorrow, which it estimated would cost about $3 million.
 If a qualified person does the restoration, they will be granted a 50-year lease on the house.

 In 2023, the House of Tomorrow received a $2 million grant from the Great American Outdoors Act, funded through the United States Department of the Interior.
-This grant will fund the first phase of rehabilitation which is expected to begin in spring of 2024.
+The grant doubled to $4 million by the start of the first phase of rehabilitation with the restoration of the house's original floor-to-ceiling exterior glass walls in November 2025.
+Triple-paned windows each weighing nearly 1,000 pounds (453.6 kilograms) were installed on all sides of the regular dodecagon-shaped structure.
+This phase is expected to be completed by 2026.